Pietermaritzburg: Name

 There exist two interpretations about the origin of the city's name.
 One is that it was named after Piet Retief (Pieter Mauritz Retief) and Gerrit Maritz (Gerhardus Marthinus Maritz), two Voortrekker leaders.
 The other is that it was originally named after Piet Retief's full name alone.
 In this interpretation the original name was "Pieter Mauritz' Burg", later transliterated to the current name.
-In 1938 the city announced officially that the second element Maritz should also honour Gert Maritz.
+In 1938, the city announced officially that the second element Maritz should also honour Gert Maritz.

-In fact neither Retief nor Maritz ever reached Pietermaritzburg.
+In fact, neither Retief nor Maritz ever reached Pietermaritzburg.
 Retief was killed by Dingane, successor to Shaka, king of the Zulus.
 Maritz died of illness on 23 September 1838 near the present-day town of Estcourt, some eighty kilometres northwest of Pietermaritzburg, after the battle with the Zulus at Bloukranz.

-At the time of the rise of the Zulu Empire, the site that was to become Pietermaritzburg was called Umgungundlovu.
-This is popularly translated from the Zulu as "Place of the Elephant", although it could also be translated to mean "The elephant wins".
+At the time of the rise of the Zulu Empire, the site that was to become Pietermaritzburg was called uMgungundlovu.
+That is popularly translated from the Zulu as "Place of the Elephant" although it could also be translated to mean "The elephant wins".

 Umgungundlovu is thus thought to be the site of some Zulu king's victory since "Elephant" (Indlovu) is a name traditionally taken by the Zulu monarch.
 Legend has it that Shaka had his warriors hunt elephant there to sell the ivory to English traders at Durban (then called Port Natal).
-Today, the town is still called by its Voortrekker name, although the municipality of which it is part bears the Zulu name.
+Today, the town is still called by its Voortrekker name although the municipality of which it is part bears the Zulu name.

 Education

-The "University of Natal" was founded in 1910.
+The University of Natal was founded in 1910.
 In 1922 the University extended to Durban.
 The two campuses were incorporated into the University of Natal in March 1949.
 It became a major voice in the struggle against apartheid and was one of the first universities in the country to provide education to African students.
 It became the University of KwaZulu-Natal on 1 January 2004.